Sets88/ssh-crypt/README.md

     mysql -h localhost -u testuser -p$(ssh-crypt -d -s $PASS)

+By using this module, you no longer need to store raw passwords within your shell scripts.
-now you don't have raw password inside your shell script anymore, while this encrypted password can be decrypted only if your ssh key still in your ssh-agent
+Instead, you can use encrypted passwords that can only be decrypted if your ssh key is still stored in the ssh-agent.
+This ensures that your sensitive data remains secure and protected from unauthorized access.

-Also you can use it just to encrypt/decrypt files like here:
+In addition to encrypting and decrypting passwords, this module can also be used to encrypt and decrypt files.
+This provides an extra layer of security for your sensitive data, ensuring that it remains protected from prying eyes.

     ssh-crypt -e -i /tmp/rawfile -o /tmp/encrypted_file
     ssh-crypt -d -i /tmp/encrypted_file -o /tmp/rawfile